EMS Consulting Group

 • The new system resulted in a 90% reduction in shortages and 70% reduction in WIP (from 10 days to 3 days).

-Click here to subscribe to our free e-newsletter Learning to Lean and receive three articles like this one each month.
+Click here to subscribe to our free e-newsletter Learning to Lean and receive a free template plus articles and videos each month.